sasagawa888/nprolog/document/SUPERSET.md

 # Not ISO-Prolog
 N-Prolog is specialized for experimenting with and playing around with small-scale code.
 Therefore, the following features are not included.

+- X -> Y
+Since it deviates significantly from predicate logic, it is not supported.please use ifthen(X,Y).
+- X -> Y ; Z
+Since it deviates significantly from predicate logic, it is not supported.please use ifthenelse(X,Y,Z).
 - sub_atom/5
  Reverse computation is too complex.
 - open/3